sachamasry/klepsidra/README.md

 ## To do

-- Add testing to Fossil pre-commit hooks
+- Create Notes entity, and make it possible to record notes from timers
+- Enable SQLite full-text search
 - Create customised scripts for pre-commint hooks, with better action messages
 - Start enabling full-text search on relevant database fields
 - Make form dynamic: changing start or end times must recalculate durations